SAN vs NAS : Are you Choosing the Best Shared Storage Solution for your Video Team?

 Video production teams deal with large amounts of data.
 This requires a proper storage solution in order to make the files accessible to the video editors who need them as well as keep them safe.

 The two most popular enterprise storage architectures available today are NAS and SAN.
 Both provide compelling use cases and some businesses even use both within their organization to store data.
 Let’s compare the advantages and disadvantages of the two storage options and determine whether your video production team should be using NAS or SAN.

-Network-Attached Storage (NAS)
+Network-Attached Storage (NAS Storage)

 Storage Area Network (SAN)

-NAS, on the other hand, usually have a lower throughput and high latency due to its sluggish file system layer, but modern high-speed networks can make it up for the performance losses within NAS.
+NAS, on the other hand, usually has a lower throughput and high latency due to its sluggish file system layer, but modern high-speed networks can make up for the data transfer performance losses within NAS.

-By and large, a NAS is less expensive to purchase and maintain.
-Though if you opt for a high-end NAS it will cost probably more than an entry-level SAN.
+NAS storage is typically less expensive to purchase and maintain.
+However, if you opt for a high-end NAS it will probably cost more than an entry-level SAN.
 NAS devices overall are reviewed as appliances with little software and hardware managing components compared to SAN.
-The administrative cost of a storage system also plays a part in the equation.
-SANs are complex architectures with FC SANs on top of the complexity layer.
-A general rule is to add an annual maintenance cost of 10 to 20 percent in the calculation.
+Video teams that use network attached storage can typically maintain and manage it by themselves or with little help.

 Ease of Management